Perron's method for pathwise viscosity solutions: Assumptions

+For more discussion on the comparison principle for degenerate second-order equations, see \cite{CIL} and the references therein.

-Depending on the setting, the proof of the comparison principle may require even more regularity for the Hamiltonians than \eqref{A:Hregularity}, or extra structural assumptions, such as polynomial growth for $H$ and its derivatives, or uniform convexity in the $Du$ variable.
+Depending on the setting, the proof of the comparison principle for \eqref{E:eq} may require even more regularity for the Hamiltonians than \eqref{A:Hregularity}, or extra structural assumptions, such as polynomial growth for the derivatives of $H$, or uniform convexity in the $Du$ variable.
 In some of these cases, $W$ may also need more regularity, even if $m = 1$.
 More details are provided in the Appendix.
-The only assumptions directly used for the Perron construction, besides the comparison principle \eqref{A:comparison}, are \eqref{A:Fassumptions}, \eqref{A:Hregularity}, and \eqref{A:pathassumption}.
+The only assumptions we directly use for the Perron construction, besides the comparison principle \eqref{A:comparison}, are \eqref{A:Fassumptions}, \eqref{A:Hregularity}, and \eqref{A:pathassumption}.